 Oil pulling could be another helpful method for reversing cavities.
 This holistic remedy involves swishing oil in your mouth for 20 minutes every morning during your normal morning routine.
 Yes, 20 minutes is a long time, so if you can’t make it the full twenty, start smaller and build up.
 Most people recommend using coconut oil or MCT oil for this practice.

 Watch this video for a bit more on how to do it:

 This will not only benefit your teeth, but it has also been proven to treat things like headaches and diabetes.
 Once you’re done, spit your oil in the trash instead of in your sink so you don’t clog your drains.
 Then rinse your mouth out with salt water for an extra kick of antimicrobial properties.
 We have a whole article about oil pulling if this is something that interests you.
-Finally, brush your teeth as normal.
+Finally, brush your teeth and floss following these guidelines.

 Is it possible to reverse tooth decay?

 We've already described some ways to promote remineralization of tooth enamel.
 Making sure you have enough minerals in your diet, getting enough fat-soluble vitamins, and using mineral toothpaste and oil pulling could all help fight tooth decay in the very early stages.
 They might also help protect teeth from decay in the future.

 Scientists are also working on ways to heal cavities without having to drill teeth – but again these methods will only work in the early stages of tooth decay.

 If you already have a deep cavity that has reached the dental pulp inside the tooth, you should visit a dentist.
 This kind of decay is beyond the point of being reversed by natural means, and if not treated it will spread and require more drastic treatment.

 Is It Possible To Naturally Strengthen Tooth Enamel?

 The enamel on your teeth is the hardest and most mineralized substance in your body.
 Following the remedies above will also help you regrow tooth enamel naturally.